03 February 2023

 The film is coproduced by Slovak Artileria, who collaborated on Ice Mother, and Germany’s 42film, who worked with Negativ on the drama National Street.
 Czech Television has come onboard as coproducer, and the project was supported by the Czech Film Fund, MDM Mitteldeutsche Medienförderung, the Slovak Audiovisual Fund, and the South Moravian Film Fund.

 Principal photography took place in the Czech Republic in fall of 2022, with several shooting days in Berlin.
-The film is lensed by respected cinematographer Diviš Marek, who has worked with Sláma ever since his graduation film, White Acacias, and has served as DoP on every one of the director’s feature-length projects.
+The film is lensed by respected cinematographer Diviš Marek, who has worked with Sláma ever since his graduation film, White Acacia, and has served as DoP on every one of the director’s feature-length projects.

 Sláma points out that Diviš’s shooting style reflects the fact that the countryside itself is a character.
 The movie is shot in color cinemascope, he adds, to “add maximum depth to the connection of the characters with the landscape.”
 Postproduction will continue in the first half of 2023, and producer Strnad says he expects the film to be ready by summer 2023.